georgekola/libtcgstorage/README.md

 C library for manipulation of storage devices that supports implementation of TCG Storage Opal or Enterprise SSC.

-At the moment when this library was started, no open source solution for the target standarts exists.
+At the moment when this library was started, no open source solution for the target standards exists.
 So purposes of this development are stated as the following:

 1. Implement library that provides complete support of TCG Storage protocol on the host side for reading and manipulation os TPer parameters
 2. Implement Linux-based Shadow MBR image with support of TCG Storage protocol